aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/and-operator-all-conditions/_index.md

 ---
-title: How to use and operator in All Conditions with Aspose.Tasks
+title: Apply AND Operator in All Conditions Using Aspose.Tasks .NET API
-linktitle: Using AND Operator in All Conditions with Aspose.Tasks
+linktitle: Applying AND Operator in All Conditions with Aspose.Tasks
 second_title: Aspose.Tasks .NET API
 description: Learn how to use and operator in all conditions with Aspose.Tasks for .NET to filter project tasks efficiently.
 weight: 11